Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

-Another essential signal of CSL around $J'=0$ is that \PsiS, the ground state in the semion sector, can be continuously evolved from $J'=0.2$ to $J'=0.02$ by using Boosted-DMRG.
-As shown in Fig.~\ref{fig:fig2}(c), the wave function fidelity between two neighboring-$J'$ \PsiS's is always close to unit for $0.02\leq{}J'\leq{}0.2$, and the entanglement spectra of \PsiS's also show qualitative consistency in this region.
-Moreover, the tiny per-site energy variances of \PsiS's, $\sigma^{2}/N\sim{}2.5\times{}10^{-4}$, further confirm that \PsiS\ is an eigenstate of Hamiltonian~\eqref{eq:H1}.
-It turns out that, when $J'$ is closer and closer to $J'=0$, the finite-size energy gap between identity and semion sectors becomes smaller and smaller, and meanwhile the edge semions at each boundary are more and more delocalized~\cite{appendix}.
-The decreasing energy gap cannot protect \PsiS\ anymore because of the numerical randomness introduced by DMRG, and two delocalized semions have more chance to ``collide'' with each other.
-Therefore, the breakdown of the evolution of \PsiS\ around $J' < 0.02$ is not an indication of a phase transition.
-Instead, it only suggests that the ground state in the semion sector cannot be stabilized by the DMRG calculations that naturally target the lowest energy state.
+Another essential signal of CSL around $J'=0$ is that \PsiS, the ground state in the semion sector on a 296-site YC8 cylinder, can be continuously evolved from $J'=0.2$ to $J'=0$ by using Boosted-DMRG.
+As shown in Fig.~\ref{fig:fig2}(c), the wave function fidelity $F$ between two neighboring-$J'$ \PsiS's is always close to unity for $0.02\leq{}J'\leq{}0.2$ and then drops to a smaller but finite value ($F\gtrsim{}0.4$).
+Note that this sudden drop is caused by a slight shift of edge semions in real space and does not correspond to a phase transition, as will be discussed in next paragraph.
+Furthermore, the entanglement spectra of \PsiS's also show qualitative consistency in the region $0\leq{}J'\leq{}0.2$, as demonstrated in Fig.~\ref{fig:fig2}(d).
+Moreover, the tiny per-site energy variances of \PsiS's, $\sigma^{2}/N\sim{}10^{-4}$, suggests that \PsiS\ is an eigenstate of Hamiltonian~\eqref{eq:H1}.
+A study of the scaling behavior of $\sigma^2$ further confirms the robustness of our results (for details, see Supplementary Note 6).

+We would like to delve into the sudden drop of the wave function fidelity starting at $J'\approx{}0.01$.
+It turns out that when $J'$ is closer and closer to $J'=0$ (or be precise, $J'=J_c\approx-0.04$), the finite-size energy gap between identity and semion sectors becomes smaller and smaller.
+Meanwhile, the edge semions at each boundary are more and more delocalized (see Supplementary Note 3), which increases the likelihood of these semions ``colliding'' with each other on finite cylinders.
+Thereby, it is more difficult to stabilize \PsiS\ as a ``metastable'' higher-energy state in DMRG, and the collapse of \PsiS\ into the identity-sector ground state $|\Psi_{\text{I}}\rangle$ is more likely to occur due to the DMRG energy optimization.
+This agrees with our observation that the evolution of \PsiS\ can be unstable when the length of the cylinder is not long enough.
+In fact, the evolution breaks down at around $J' < 0.02$ when examining a shorter 152-site YC8 cylinder (see Supplementary Note 3).